How to create a paginated listing in Django step by step with Bootstrap 5

 comments_page = paginator.get_page(page_number)

-The main code would be exactly the same as the one used above, but now we are going to add some pagination links; as you can see, to create a reusable schema, we are including a view, which is the navigation links view:
+The main code would be exactly the same as the one used previously, but now we are going to add some pagination links; as you can see, to create a reusable scheme, we are including a view, which are the navigation links:

 <body>